2026 Estonian presidential election

-An indirect election is expected to take place in Estonia in 2026 to elect the president of Estonia, who will be the country's head of state.
+An indirect election took place in Estonia on 2 September 2026 to elect the president of Estonia, who is the country's head of state.
+The Riigikogu elected Ülle Madise to serve in the office and she will be sworn in as the 7th president on 12 October 2026.

+The incumbent president, Alar Karis, had served one term and was eligible to seek a second consecutive term, but announced in June 2026 that he would not stand for re-election.

 Process

 By law, the president of Estonia is indirectly elected.
-The Riigikogu has the task of electing the president in the first instance.
-If no candidate receives the required supermajority of two-thirds (68 votes out of 101), the president is selected by an electoral college consisting of MPs and representatives of local (municipal) governments.
-If the electoral college fails to achieve a supermajority as well, the process is to return to the parliament yet again.
+The Riigikogu has the task of electing the president in the first instance, in up to three rounds.
+If no candidate receives the required supermajority of two-thirds (68 votes out of 101), the election for president then moves to an electoral college consisting of 101 MPs and 107 representatives of local (municipal) governments.
+If the electoral college fails to achieve a majority in two rounds, the process is to return to the parliament yet again to restart.

-The incumbent Alar Karis has served one term and is eligible to be elected to a second consecutive term in office.
+An incumbent president who has served one term is eligible to seek a second consecutive term in office, while a former president who has completed two consecutive terms may seek non-consecutive election after a break.

 Candidates

 Individuals must be nominated by one-fifth of the members of Riigikogu (21 MPs) in order to officially stand as candidates.

+As part of changes adopted before the election, candidates were to be set up 12 to nine days before voting instead of four to two as before.
+Nominated candidates are also now expected to give a speech of up to 10 minutes detailing their positions.

+Nominated

+The following individual received the mandated amount of nominations from at least 21 MPs.